Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Application

 \subsection{Peptide data}

+In the biomedical sciences it is of great interest to study the changes in shape of a protein, as shape is an important component of a protein's function and hence its role in the cell.
+Broad aims in the study of protein dynamics are to investigate how proteins fold into a 3D functional shape and to estimate the full range of such functional shapes for a given protein \citep[e.g.,see][]{Karplus83,Karplus05}.
+Protein folding is very sensitive to external processes and protein misfolding is a key component of various diseases.

-In molecular biology, it is of great interest to study the changes in shape of a protein, as shape is an important component of a protein's function.
-Studies of this type are often approached through molecular dynamics simulations, which are large deterministic simulations using Newtonian mechanics to model the movement of a protein in a box of water molecules \citep[e.g.][]{AMBER13}.
-We consider a dataset of in the study of the small alanine pentapeptide (Ala$_5$) which consists of $k = 29$ atoms in $\R^3$ at $10000$ equal picosecond ($10^{-12}s$) time intervals.
+Molecular dynamics simulations are often used to study the the possible configurations of molecules under various scenarios, and these are computationally intensive deterministic simulations which use Newtonian mechanics to model the movement of a molecule in a box surrounded by water molecules \citep[e.g.][]{AMBER13}.
+We consider a dataset of in the study of the alanine pentapeptide (Ala$_5$) which is a small protein (peptide) that consists of $k = 29$ atoms in $\R^3$.
 The data were provided by Professor Charles Laughton, School of Pharmacy, University of Nottingham, and further detail on this particular peptide is given by \cite{Margulisetal02} and \citet{Drydenetal19}.
-In particular from \citet{Drydenetal19} there are four clusters (preferred states) of the peptide shape, and it is of interest to describe the shapes of the clusters and the predicted transitions between the states.
+It is of interest to examine if there are preferred states, i.e. clusters of shapes which are more commonly formed by the dynamic peptide.
+Also, low dimensional representations and the patterns of temporal transitions between states are of interest.

-We apply the smoothing shape spline fitting to a small temporal subsequence of 30 configurations equally spaced in time, spanning a 10 nanosecond ($10^{-8}s$) period, and we consider several different models.
-Planar projections of these configurations are presented in Figure \ref{fig:peptide.fit} as rainbow coloured dots where red and violet points indicate the first and last landmarks, respectively.
+For this application a small temporal subsequence of 30 peptide configurations equally spaced in time is taken, spanning a 10 nanosecond ($10^{-8}s$) period, and we consider several different models for predicting molecular shapes inbetween the observed peptides.
+Planar projections of these configurations are presented in Figures \ref{fig:peptide.fit} and \ref{fig:peptide.fit2} as rainbow coloured dots, where red and violet points indicate the first and last landmarks, respectively.
 The peptide configuration at the start of this sequence is very irregular in all three dimensions at $t = 1$, then it gradually straightens over time so that we see a more smoothly curved form at $t = 30$. {Their shapes vary substantially with largest pairwise Riemannian shape distance $1.028$ (where the maximum possible value is $\pi/2$) and this motivates us to consider analysis based on unrolling and unwrapping to a base tangent space, rather than the more straightforward analysis based on a single tangent space projection.}